mrtfog/Readme/README.md

 - 💬 Ask me about **HTML, CSS3/SCSS, ESC6, React, Redux.**

-- 📫 How to reach me? 👉 **https://www.linkedin.com/in/martin-fogliacco/**
+- 📫 How to reach me? 👉 **https://www.linkedin.com/in/martin-fogliacco/ or via fogliaccomartin3@gmail.com**

 - ⚡ Fun fact: **I consider in-line code is essential to have a clean and readable code.**